Alignment complete relational Hoare logics for some and all: Automaton normal form reduction and KAT

-For specifications where the pre- and post-condition are expressible as tests in the KAT, one can express correctness judgments; one form is $pre;code\leq pre;code;post$.
-This is equivalent to $pre;code;\neg post = 0$.
-On this basis one can dispense with HL in favor of equational reasoning in KAT~\cite{Kozen00}.
-In our setting, for expressions $e_0$ and $e_1$ we have that $ \models c:\spec{e_0}{e_1}$ is equivalent to the equation \( \mkt{e_0}\kdot\mkt{c}\kdot\kneg\mkt{e_1} = 0 \) being true in $\relKAT$.
+For specifications where the pre- and post-condition are expressible as tests in the KAT, one can express correctness judgments~\cite{Kozen00}.
+In our setting, for boolean expressions $e_0$ and $e_1$ we have that $ \models c:\spec{e_0}{e_1}$ is equivalent to the equation \( \mkt{e_0}\kdot\mkt{c}\kdot\kneg\mkt{e_1} = 0 \) being true in $\relKAT$.
 In this paper we do not use the KAT formulation for correctness judgments in general, but we do use it in a limited way.

+Let $H$ be a set of equations between KAT expressions.
+We write \graybox{$H \proves \KE_0 = \KE_1$} to say $\KE_0=\KE_1$ is provable by equational reasoning from hypotheses $H$ plus the axioms of KAT (\autoref{def:KAT}).

-The idea for the equivalence condition $c\kateq d$ in rules \rn{Rewrite} (Fig.~\ref{fig:HLplus}) and \rn{rRewrite} (Fig.~\ref{fig:RHL}) is that it should mean $H\proves \mkt{c}=\mkt{d}$ for a suitable set of hypotheses that axiomatize the semantics of some primitive boolean expressions and commands.
-To prove our main results we only need a few axioms (as detailed in \refAppendix{Sect.~\ref{sec:KATequiv}}).
-For example, all we need about havoc is that $\mkt{e};\mkt{\havc{x}};\kneg\mkt{e}=0$ for every $e$ with $x\notin e$.
-But for the sake of a straightforward presentation we formulate equivalence in terms of a larger set of axioms.
+The idea for the equivalence condition $c\kateq d$ in rules \rn{Rewrite} (\autoref{fig:HLplus}) and \rn{rRewrite} (\autoref{fig:RHL}) is that it should mean $H\proves \mkt{c}=\mkt{d}$ for a suitable set of hypotheses that axiomatize the semantics of some primitive boolean expressions and commands.
+To prove our main results we only need a few axioms (as detailed in \autoref{sec:KATequiv}).
+For the sake of a straightforward presentation we formulate equivalence in terms of a larger set of axioms.